the fp is history-language-culture

 • The University of Lviv, founded in 1661, is the oldest in Ukraine.

-• Traditional Ukrainian Easter eggs, known as pysanky, are thought to at least 1000 years old and pre-date the Christian era.
+• Traditional Ukrainian Easter eggs, known as pysanky, are thought to be at least 1,000 years old and pre-date the Christian era.

 Religion in Ukraine